MaterializeInc/materialize/doc/developer/design/20221204_with_mutually_recursive.md

 2. SQL's `WITH RECURSIVE` requires each binding be used only once.

-    This is confusing and only enforced syntacticall.
+    This is confusing and only enforced syntactically.
     One can introduce a CTE renaming a binding and then use that rebinding multiple times.
     In principle and practice, the requirement does not exist.

 3. SQL's `WITH RECURSIVE` requires each select statement have a "base case" (`UNION`, `UNION ALL`, etc with a non-recursive fragment).

-    This is not required for query planning, optimizamion, or execution.
+    This is not required for query planning, optimization, or execution.
     This may be helpful from a query admission point of view (should we allow you to run your query).
     We could likely introduce this constraint if we discover what it is valuable for.